ouspg/libfuzzerfication/doc/oherrala-fuzzing-beyond-c.md

 ---

+# Pros and cons of libfuzzer

+ * Can be used with other languages than C/C++
+ * Blazing fast apparently
+ * Setup once, run forever
+ * Depending on instrumentation we miss some features
+   * "Exception is error" example is probably "doing it wrong"

+---

 # Summary

  * It is possible to fuzz beyond C
  * It can produce results
- * Is libfuzzer The Tool?
+ * Is libfuzzer The Right Tool?

 ## Challenges